Bahamian art: Presenting. Uniting. Educating.

 The new permanent exhibition, Revisiting An Eye for the Tropics, reconsiders both the National Collection and local private collections in regards to the colonial gaze and our post-colonial lives today, and features the work of over 20 artists.
 Opening March 31, 2017 Revisiting An Eye for the Tropics is a look into how our visual representation as a nation throughout history has been shaped as a result of the desires of colonial era tourism.

-The National Art Gallery of The Bahamas will produce and present a retrospective of Thierry Lamare's work in Spring of 2017.
+The National Art Gallery of The Bahamas will produce and present a retrospective of Thierry Lamare's work entitled, "Love, Loss and Life.
+The exhibition opens on April 27th and runs through September 10, 2017 and features over 90 works from several local, regional and international collectors.

 A retrospective focusing on the works of Bahamian Civil and Structural Engineer George Cox, The Unseen Structure showcases several important sites of development across New Providence and several family islands.
 The Unseen Structure will be informed by collaborations with architect Teran Nicholls and Patrick Rahming, former associates of Cox along with contemporary artists.
 Artists and collaborations in the exhibition will function as a way to strip away that layer, barrier, and partition with the people who live in an environment and the apparatus of it being.